Most common hacking methods

 In a DoS attack, the hackers simulate thousands of requests that hammer your systems until they finally fail.
 Sometimes you may encounter a Distributed Denial of Service (DDoS) attack which works on the same principle, but uses a network of computers to generate traffic, helping to disguise the source and intention.

-Spotting a DoS attack is quite straightforward – you will see thousands of requests coming from the same IP addresses or geolocation every second.
+Spotting a network hacking DoS attack is quite straightforward – you will see thousands of requests coming from the same IP addresses or geolocation every second.

 All of your most important systems, including your website, use a database to store information.
 In almost every case these databases rely on Structured Query Language (SQL) to read and write information.